Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Properties of CDM: Incentives, Stability and Fairness

 \subsection{Stability}

 An agent-arm pair $(P_i,A_j)$ is referred to as \emph{matched} if $P_i$ pulls $A_j$, and $A_j$ accepts $P_i$.
 A \emph{blocking pair} is an agent-arm pair that is not matched, but both the agent and arm prefer to be matched together. \citet{gale1962} defined a matching of arms to agents to be \emph{stable} if there is no blocking pair.
-This definition was motivated by the concern that following a matching process, some agent-arm pairs may deviate together, thus hindering the implementation of the intended matching outcome.
+This definition was motivated by the concern that following a matching process, some agent-arm pairs with both the incentive and the power may deviate together, thus hindering the implementation of the intended matching outcome.
 This form of stability is widely considered to be a key factor in a successful implementation of a centralized clearinghouse \citep{roth1990}.

 \citet{gale1962} also proved that the set of stable matching is never empty.
 Among all stable matchings, the one that is the most preferred by all arms is called an \emph{arm-optimal matching}.
 The one that is the most preferred by all agents is called an \emph{agent-optimal matching}.
 The arm- (or agent-) optimal matching is also agents' (or arms') least-preferred matching among all stable matchings \citep{knuth1997}.